 Businesses use IRS Form 1099-NEC i to report payments over $600 made to independent contractors (before 2021, Form 1099-NEC was used).
 If you're a landlord, do you need to file IRS Form 1099-NEC to report payments you make to independent contractors, such as property managers and repair people?
 Surprisingly, until recently, it has never been clear.
 Some people believed landlords didn't have to file 1099s at all, or needed to file them only if they wanted to qualify as real estate professionals for purposes of the passive loss rules.
 However, the IRS has recently made it clear that all landlords should file Form 1099-NEC.

-The reason a landlord should file Form 1099-MISC is to help the rental activity qualify as a business for tax purposes, instead of an investment activity.
+The reason a landlord should file Form 1099-NEC is to help the rental activity qualify as a business for tax purposes, instead of an investment activity.
 By doing so, you can qualify for several important tax benefits that are only available to businesses--for example: